grompe/BTWTweak/README.md

 BTWTweak is a mod that is intended to improve Better Than Wolves mod experience.

-Assuming BTWTweak v0.9d and Better Than Wolves 4.99999A0Fb Marsupial!?!?, (as of 19 Mar 2015) here is the list of changes.
+Assuming BTWTweak v0.9j and Better Than Wolves 4.A2 Timing Rodent b, (as of 23 Dec 2016) here is the list of changes.

 # When launching Minecraft: